 - The contents of this manual apply to PBXs with a certain software version, as indicated on the cover of this manual.
 To confirm the software version of your PBX, see How do I confirm the software version of the PBX or installed cards? in the FAQ of the PC Programming Manual, or [190] Main Processing (MPR) Software Version Reference in the PT Programming Manual. - Some optional service cards, PTs, and features are not available in some areas.
-Please consult your dealer for more information. - Product specifications are subject to change without notice.
-In some cases, additional information, including updates to this and other manuals, is included in the KX-TAW848 Maintenance Console's Information Before Programming.
-Install the latest version of Maintenance Console to view this information. - All system programming can be performed through PC programming (→ 1.13.5 PC Programming).
-However, only a subset can be performed through PT programming (→ 1.13.15 PT Programming).
+In the same respect, some optional service cards and features are available exclusively for the KX-TDA50, KX-TDA100, KX-TDA200, or KX-TDA600.
+Please consult your certified Panasonic dealer for more information. - $\rightarrow$ 2.2 Exclusive Features Table - Product specifications are subject to change without notice.
+In some cases, additional information, including updates to this and other manuals, is included in the KX-TDA Maintenance Console's Information Before Programming.
+Install the latest version of Maintenance Console to view this information. - All system programming can be performed through PC programming (→ 1.13.6 PC Programming).
+However, only a subset can be performed through PT programming (→ 1.13.27 PT Programming).
 Throughout this manual, programming references are included as follows: